Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzNetworkInterfaceTapConfig.md

 ### SetByResource (Default)
 ```
-Add-AzureRmNetworkInterfaceTapConfig -NetworkInterface <PSNetworkInterface> -Name <String>
+Add-AzNetworkInterfaceTapConfig -NetworkInterface <PSNetworkInterface> -Name <String>
  [-VirtualNetworkTap <PSVirtualNetworkTap>] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ### SetByResourceId
 ```
-Add-AzureRmNetworkInterfaceTapConfig -NetworkInterface <PSNetworkInterface> -Name <String>
+Add-AzNetworkInterfaceTapConfig -NetworkInterface <PSNetworkInterface> -Name <String>
  [-VirtualNetworkTapId <String>] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmNetworkInterfaceTapConfig** cmdlet creates a TapConfiguration resource associated to a NetworkInterface.
+The **Add-AzNetworkInterfaceTapConfig** cmdlet creates a TapConfiguration resource associated to a NetworkInterface.
 This will reference to an existing VirtualNetworkTap resource.

 ## EXAMPLES

 ### Example 1: Add TapConfiguration to a given NetworkInterface
 ```
-PS C:\>Add-AzureRmNetworkInterfaceTapConfig -NetworkInterface $sourceNic -VirtualNetworkTap $vVirtualNetworkTap -Name 'myTapConfig'
+PS C:\>Add-AzNetworkInterfaceTapConfig -NetworkInterface $sourceNic -VirtualNetworkTap $vVirtualNetworkTap -Name 'myTapConfig'
 ```

 Add the TapConfiguration to a sourceNic.
 The traffic from sourceNic VM will be mirrored to destination VM referred in vVirtualNetworkTap resource.